-As the second step in the Design Thinking process, the define phase is where you’ll establish a clear idea of exactly which problem you are trying to solve for the user.
+As the second step in the Design Thinking process, the define stage is where you’ll establish a clear idea of exactly which problem you will solve for the user.
 You’ll then shape this into a problem statement which will act as your northern star throughout the design process.

 - What is the define stage and why is it necessary?